chandraprakashdwivedi/openbook-heat/README.md

 * an Ubuntu 14.04 server glance image (image: defaults to 'ubuntu-14.04')
 * a private neutron network (private_net: defaults to 'private')
 * a public/external neutron network (public_net: defaults to 'public')
-* **username and password to the Talligent Sharefile account** (for downloading OpenBook)
+* **username and password to the Talligent Sharefile account** (for downloading Openbook)
   * to obtain Sharefile access, please e-mail openbook@talligent.com

 It creates/assigns:
-* a single instance running all pieces of OpenBook
+* a single instance running all pieces of Openbook
 * a floating IP from the public pool
 * an openbook-group security group

-The ouptut will contain the OpenBook user/password and UI address.
+The ouptut will contain the Openbook user/password and UI address.

 Example usage
 -------------